sampanacharya/keras-vgg/vgg/readme.md

 # VGG
-This is a Tensorflow implementation of VGG architecture that solved the ImageNet problem.
+This is a Tensorflow implementation of VGG architecture that won the ISLVRC in 2014.
 This implementation contains all the architectures introduced in the original paper, following is a list of VGG architectures:
 1. VGG11 - 11 Weight layers
 2. VGG13 - 13 weight layers